J. C. Séamus Davis

-J. C. Séamus Davis is an Irish physicist whose research explores the world of macroscopic quantum physics.
+J. C. Séamus Davis (born March 22, 1961) is an Irish physicist whose research explores the world of macroscopic quantum physics.
 Davis concentrates upon the fundamental physics of exotic states of electronic, magnetic, atomic and space-time quantum matter.
 A specialty is development of innovative instrumentation to allow direct atomic-scale visualization or perception of the quantum many-body phenomena that are characteristic of these states.